 Large wheels also enable the utility scooter to avoid one of the literal pitfalls of conventional scooters, where the small wheels can get caught in potholes and catapult the rider.

 It is possible, however, for wheels to be too large, simply because they would stretch out the overall length of the scooter excessively, making it harder to do things like squeeze into tight parking spots.
 Scootility's utility scooter hits a sweet spot where the wheels are big enough for a smooth ride but small enough to keep the vehicle compact.

 Though it's not included in the simplified first prototype, the production model will also feature suspension.
-While larger diameter and fatter tires are the most effective means of reducing impacts, a suspension mechanism provides extra control and damping, particularly on the biggest bumps.
+While larger diameter and fatter tires are critical for riding smoothly over obstacles and reducing impacts, a suspension mechanism provides extra control and damping, particularly on the biggest bumps.

 The wide footdeck lets you place your feet side-by-side